-In 1992, A small group of volunteers formed the Board of Directors in June. the support group renamed itself the Fredericksburg Area HIV/AIDS Support Services (FAHASS) in July.
+In 1992, a small group of volunteers formed the Board of Directors in June.
+The support group renamed itself the Fredericksburg Area HIV/AIDS Support Services (FAHASS) in July.
 FAHASS was incorporated as a non-profit, community-based organization in September.

 Due to growth, the support group met weekly at St. George's Episcopal Church in Fredericksburg.

-In 1993, Medicorp Inc leased the house at 415 elm Street to FAHASS, rent free, for three years.
+In 1993, Medicorp Inc. leased the house at 415 Elm Street to FAHASS, rent free for three years.

-FAHASS applied for United Way funds.
+FAHASS applied for United Way Funding.

-Youth Addressing the AIDS Crisis (YAAC), a high school peer education group was formed.
+Youth Addressing the AIDS Crisis (YAAC), a high-school peer education group was formed.